Shock Wave in a Supersonic Airflow (Transient), ANSYS Fluent CFD Training

 Shock Wave Project Description

-The problem is to simulate the supersonic airflow encountered by a two-way oblique airfoil barrier passing through a channel, thus investigating fluid behavior and creating a shock wave phenomenon.
+The problem is to simulate the supersonic airflow encountered by a two-way oblique airfoil barrier passing through a channel, thus investigating fluid behavior and creating a shock wave phenomenon by ANSYS Fluent software.
 The airflow in the simulation environment around the obstacles and canals has a temperature of 129.46 Kelvin and a Mach number of 2.49, and the direction of the airflow is generally assumed to be in the same direction.
 Mach number is a non-dimensional number that indicates the ratio of fluid velocity to sound velocity in the same fluid.
 This number is usually used when the velocity of the fluid flow is close to the sound velocity or more, and one of the major uses is aerospace applications.

 Since the airflow in this model is supersonic, it has a larger Mach number than one; that is, the airflow speed is higher than the speed of sound in the air.
-Therefore, the pressure far-field boundary condition is used to define the mentioned boundary conditions and to consider the Mach number in the simulation.
+Therefore, the pressure far field boundary condition is used to define the mentioned boundary conditions and to consider the Mach number in the simulation.
 Ultrasonic airflow hits a diagonal barrier in its path, and then passes through the inner space of the square channel, and the collision with the sharp barrier creates a shock wave.
 The aim of the present study is to investigate the air pressure and velocity distribution around the barriers and inside the canal and also to study the shock wave phenomenon.

 Shock waves, like other flows, can carry the energy and propagate in an environment.
 Features of this type of wave include sudden and discrete changes in pressure, temperature, and density.
-In general, at supersonic velocities.
-There are two different types of designs for airfoils, including biconvex and double wedge airfoils.
+In general, at supersonic velocities, there are two different types of designs for airfoils, including biconvex and double wedge airfoils.
 The biconvex type has convex flat surfaces and is curved, while the double wedge type, which is also used in the current model, has two sharp angles in the middle up and down.
 It can cause a triangular or rhombic shape in the airfoil.

 It should be noted that since the present problem is done in the unsteady state, its time step is considered to be 0.025 seconds and the total time of the simulation process is 0.75 seconds.